tobio-tenma/rg-nano-skraper-mix/README.md

 ![Sample Skraper Settings for Media Tab](https://github.com/tobio-tenma/files/blob/main/RG-Nano-Scraper-Mix/sample-skraper-settings.png)

-## Stage 2 - Convert PNGs to JPGs with Optional Clean-Up
+## Stage 2 - Convert PNGs to JPGs w/ optional Clean-Up (Not Required)
 ### Note: This stage is **completely optional**.
-It can reduce the file size and should be in thoery slightly more efficient.
+It can reduce the file size and should be slightly more efficient.
 Once again, **this is optional** and comes down to personal preference.

 The PowerShell script included creates JPG images (required for RG Nano) rom the Skraper provided PNG images and optionally purges PNG files as they are created.